 - (A) DENSITY.
 Complies.
 The proposed amendment does not change the assigned density within the Deer Valley MPD or within the Silver Lake Community.
 Density is being consolidated and/or transferred to a new Parcel I from Parcels D, F, G, and H. The combined density of these four parcels remains at 40 UE. - (B) MAXIMUM ALLOWED BUILDING FOOTPRINT FOR MASTER PLANNED DEVELOPMENTS WITHIN THE HR-1 DISTRICT.
 Not Applicable as the zoning is RD-MPD. - (C) SETBACKS.
-Complies as conditioned.
-Setbacks for the Lots are identified on the subdivision plat as follows: 25' along Royal Street, 15' along Sterling Court private access drive, 12' along the side property line adjacent to Stein Eriksen Lodge, and 15' along the south property line adjacent to Mount Cervin Condominiums.
-The applicant is not requesting changes to these perimeter setbacks to the north, south, east and west property lines.
+Complies, as conditioned.
+Setbacks for the Lots are identified on the proposed subdivision plat as follows: 20' along Royal Street, 15' along Sterling Court private access drive, 12' along the side property line adjacent to Stein Eriksen Lodge, and 15' along the south property line adjacent to Mount Cervin Condominiums.
 Combining the lots removes the interior setback requirement between Lots F and G and between G and H and allows a common parking garage with a single access onto Sterling Court to be proposed.
+The MPD amendment is consistent with the proposed plat.